Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 Hypermobile EDS

-Joint hypermobility and loose, stretchy, velvety skin is also associated with hypermobile EDS although to a lesser extent than in the classical presentation.
-This presentation is the most debilitating in terms of musculoskeletal symptoms with 100% of patients reporting joint pain.
+Joint hypermobility and loose, stretchy, velvety skin is also associated with hypermobile EDS although to a lesser extent than in classical ESD.
+This is the most debilitating in terms of musculoskeletal symptoms with 100% of patients reporting joint pain.

 Those with hypermobile EDS have lax ligaments that start very early in development but don’t see an onset of pain until they’re in their 20s.
-This chronic pain and instability limit daily activities, and it eventually gives way to a stiffness phase that limits motion in the peripheral joints and spine.
+This limit daily activities and eventually gives way to a stiffness phase that limits motion in the peripheral joints and spine.

 Vascular EDS

-This is the most serious type of EDS.
-Vascular EDS is marked by the fragility of the organs and can have significant consequences, including rupture of the arteries, intestines, or uterus.
+Vascular EDS is the most serious type of EDS, marked by the fragility of the organs and can have significant consequences, including rupture of the arteries, intestines, or uterus.

-Other signs of vascular EDS may include thin, translucent skin where the underlying vessels are visible.
+Other signs may include thin, translucent skin where the underlying vessels are visible.
 Wrinkling of the handles and feet is common due to the loss of subcutaneous fat in these patients.

 Patients with vascular EDS typically have a slender face and lobeless ears.
-They may have small joint hypermobility but are less likely to have such hypermobility in larger joints and skin extensibility.
+They may have small joint hypermobility but are less likely to have, such hypermobility in larger joints and stretchy skin.

-• Dermatosparaxis: very rare (15 cases as of 2017), patients have very loose, fragile skin that is easily bruised.
-Most with the condition have distinct facial features (prominent, protuberant eyes, excessive skin around the eyes, undersized jaw)
+• Dermatosparaxis: Very rare (15 cases as of 2017), patients have very loose, fragile skin that is easily bruised.
+Most have distinct facial features (prominent, protuberant eyes, excessive skin around the eyes, undersized jaw).

-• Spondylodysplastic: characterized by short stature, decreased muscle tone, and bowing of limbs
+• Spondylodysplastic: Short stature, decreased muscle tone, and bowing of limbs.

 What does EDS pain feel like?